netsparse/main-site-hugo/content/posts/2023-03/quick-powershell-scripting.md

 PowerShell is a valuable tool for system administrators, enabling them to automate tasks and streamline their Windows environment.

-With its powerful capabilities and user-friendly interface, PowerShell is an essential tool for any Windows-based IT environment.
+With its powerful capabilities and user-friendly interface, it is an essential tool for any Windows-based IT environment.

 ## Learn More